Top 10 Paul McCartney Albums

 Paul McCartney’s Tug Of War was one of those Paul McCartney albums that when first released critics and fans all heralded it as Paul McCartney’s best work since he had left The Beatles.
 They were pretty close.
 With the exception of Band On The Run at least in this writer’s opinion, Tug Of War was Paul McCartney’s greatest solo album he ever released outside of his Wings material.
 The album contained twelve great tracks, two of them which were duets with Stevie Wonder and one with Carl Perkins.
 One of the duets with Stevie Wonder was a track entitled “Ebony and Ivory,” which became a huge hit for Paul McCartney.
 Although, the other duet with Stevie Wonder entitled “What’s That You’re Doing?” was far more interesting.

-The album’s opening two tracks “Tug Of War,” and “Take It Away,” presented fans once again with a killer opening to a Paul McCartney album.
-Side one’s closing number was a song that was very difficult for Beatles fans to listen to as it was written about John Lennon who had been murdered two years earlier.
-The album’s second side opened up with a roaring rocker entitled “Ballroom Dancing,” that was very Beatlesesque on many fronts.
-More standout tracks from the album also included the phenomenal song “Wonderlust,” “The Pound Is Sinking” and “Somebody Who Cares.”
+The album’s opening two tracks, “Tug Of War,” and “Take It Away,” presented fans once again with a killer opening to a Paul McCartney album.
+Side one’s closing number was a song that was very difficult for Beatles fans to listen to as it was written about John Lennon, who had been murdered two years earlier.
+The album’s second side opened up with a roaring rocker entitled “Ballroom Dancing,” which was very Beatlesesque on many fronts.
+More standout tracks from the album also included the phenomenal songs “Wonderlust,” “The Pound Is Sinking,” and “Somebody Who Cares.”

 # 2 – Venus and Mars